You can use Galaxy S10 home screen landscape mode for the Home screen and lock screen on Galaxy S10, S10+, S10e, and S10 5G now.

 If you disabled the auto-rotate, the Auto-rotate text should change to Portrait.
 In this case, tap the text (not the button) of Portrait.

-Please note, the landscape mode of Galaxy S10 Home screen works even you turn off the auto-rotate (read on).
+Please note, the landscape mode for the Home screen and lock screen works even you turn off the auto-rotate (read on).

 After you long tap the text of Auto rotate (or Portrait), you will get the Auto-rotate settings page as shown above